 Travelling from Dubai to Abu Dhabi is a tad bit different off late.
 Ever since the coronavirus pandemic broke out, travelling between Emirates in the UAE comes with a new set of rules.
-In June2020, PCR testing measures were put in place to allow people to enter Abu Dhabi.
-A year later, border checks still remain and have become a routine among commuters.
-On that note, here’s everything you need to know when crossing the border, whether you are vaccinated or not.
+In June 2020, PCR testing measures were put in place to allow people to enter Abu Dhabi.
+However, this rule has now been relaxed.
+Starting 19 September, a negative PCR will NOT be required to enter Abu Dhabi.
+Here’s everything you need to know.

 Do I Need A PCR Test To Travel From Dubai To Abu Dhabi?

 Earlier, all commuters travelling from Dubai to Abu Dhabi were required to carry a negative PCR or DPI test.
 However, the Abu Dhabi Emergency, Crisis and Disasters Committee for the Covid-19 Pandemic, has revised this rule.
 As per the new rule, starting 19 September, a negative PCR is NOT needed to enter Abu Dhabi.
 The new rule applies to all those commuting by road from Dubai to Abu Dhabi.

 The new decision was put in place as a result of a decreased Covid-19 infection rate in the emirate.
 Besides, the capital city has also activated the green pass system to enter some public places.

 What Are The Rules For Visiting Public Places In Abu Dhabi?